qonto/gradle-workshop/README.md

 </details>

-## Step 2: Create the QontoGenerateProjectDataTask task [IN PROGRESS]
+## Step 2: Create the QontoGenerateProjectDataTask task ✅

 <details>
 <summary>Create a task with the minimum amount of code.</summary>